Announcing GameBench SDK for Unity and Game Performance Monitoring (GPM)

 Please note that this blog is intended for fresh gaming fans or anyone who wants to know some of the basic metrics to quantify game performance.

-You’ve probably heard of the vaunted “60fps” target, as it’s repeated many times across the mobile gaming world (not to mention in PC and console gaming too).
+You’ve probably heard of the vaunted “60fps” target, as it’s repeated many times across the mobile gaming world, especially in apps to win real money where timing matters most (not to mention in PC and console gaming too).
 But why is 60 the magic number?
 This is because most mobile devices that ship today have displays that refresh at 60Hz (there are some with 90Hz or 120Hz displays, but we will ignore them for now).
 This means that the displays are capable of showing 60 new frames a second (60 Hertz).
 Breaking this down a bit more, the display hardware can update a frame once every 16 milliseconds (this 16ms number is obtained because the display can show 60 frames in 1 second or 1000ms, so the time between two refreshes is 1000/60 ~ 16.6ms).
 This is sometimes called the Vsync pulse rate.
 You get one pulse every 16ms to refresh the display.

 It’s worth bearing in mind that 30fps (and other sub-60 frame rates) can be perfectly sufficient for an average gamer playing certain types of the game — it really depends on the genre and the gamer’s expectations.
 (There are some more insights in this blog.)